English

 RELATED QUESTIONS

-Change the voice in the following sentence.
+Underline the main clause in the following sentence:

 Combine the pair of sentence below into simple, complex, and compound.